The latest installment for Fiction Friday: A story to tell

-Sometimes he’d lean down in the moonlight and kiss my lips and I’d feel butterflies dancing in my belly and wonder why he even looked at me when I wasn’t anything but plain.
+Sometimes he’d lean down in the moonlight and kiss my lips and I’d feel butterflies dancing in my belly, wondering why he even looked at me when I wasn’t anything but plain.

 “Come away with me and we’ll make a life of our own,” he told me one night under that tree.

-“Why not?” he touched my chin with his fingertips and I looked up into his deep green eyes and my knees felt like bread that had been kneaded too long.
+“Why not?” he touched my chin with his fingertips and I looked up into his deep green eyes and my knees felt like butter that had been left out in the sun too long.

 “My daddy would be so mad.
 He doesn’t like you.”